 In the standard library, you’ll see add defined using generics and associated types.
 Here, we’ve substituted in concrete types, which is what happens when we call this method with String values.
 We’ll discuss generics in Chapter 10.
 This signature gives us the clues we need in order to understand the tricky bits of the + operator.

 First, s2 has an &, meaning that we’re adding a reference of the second string to the first string.
-This is because of the s parameter in the add function: we can only add a &str to a String; we can’t add two String values together.
+This is because of the s parameter in the add function: We can only add a &str to a String; we can’t add two String values together.
 But wait—the type of &s2 is &String, not &str, as specified in the second parameter to add.
-So why does Listing 8-18 compile?
+So, why does Listing 8-18 compile?

 The reason we’re able to use &s2 in the call to add is that the compiler can coerce the &String argument into a &str.
 When we call the add method, Rust uses a deref coercion, which here turns &s2 into &s2[..].
 We’ll discuss deref coercion in more depth in Chapter 15.
 Because add does not take ownership of the s parameter, s2 will still be a valid String after this operation.